 The Roof Over Your Head: Bad Weather Scenarios

-British weather is renowned for its unpredictability, and when you are out camping in the middle of the woods a cold and relentless shower can actually turn out to be dangerous, especially since you were likely not expecting it at all!
+British weather can be unpredictable.
+When you are out camping in the middle of the woods a cold and relentless shower can actually turn out to be dangerous, especially since you were likely not expecting it at all!

 The caravan is an unbeatable solution to this problem and goes one step further than just providing shelter during unexpected rain.
 Travelling in a portable home basically means that you can also travel during the winter months.

-A point to be noted is that if you do decide to venture out in February, drive carefully because big caravans can be difficult to control on slippery roads.
+A point to note is that if you do decide to venture out in February, drive carefully.
+Big caravans can be difficult to control on slippery roads.
 On the dirt roads though, that should not be too much of a problem.

 You Can Run Away from Your Problems, Literally!